Programs

 York University, Canada

-Profile: Vinod Goel is a professor of cognitive neuroscience at York University, Toronto, Canada.
+Biography: Vinod Goel is a professor of cognitive neuroscience at York University, Toronto, Canada.
 He completed his PhD in cognitive science at UC-Berkeley, and received postdoctoral training in neuroscience at the NIH (NINDS) and the Wellcome Department of Cognitive Neurology, Institute of Neurology, UCL, UK.
 He has made significant empirical contributions to our understanding of the roles of prefrontal cortex in real-world problem solving and reasoning, hemispheric asymmetry in prefrontal cortex, and models of rationality, using the methodologies of fMRI and lesion studies.
 He has most recently completed a book reconstructing the role of rationality in human behavior entitled "Reason and Less: Pursuing Food, Sex, and Politics" (The MIT Press, 2022).
 His current project is to explore the implications of this work on our understanding of reason and legal responsibility.

 Professor Amy Kuceyeski